We teach kids.

-Some kids have no papers.
+Some kids do not have documents.

-Where?: Makhanda, Eastern Cape
+Where?: Makhanda, Eastern Cape.

 When?: Thursday.
 December 12, 2019.